Mississippi gopher frog: Taxonomy

 The Mississippi gopher frog was originally described as a new species (Rana sevosa) by Coleman J. Goin and M. Graham Netting in 1940.
 Subsequently, it was considered one of several subspecies of the more widespread and common gopher frog (Rana capito).
 It was re-elevated to species status in 2001.
 Owing to uncertainty in its taxonomy, the Mississippi gopher frog was initially listed under the Endangered Species Act as a distinct population segment of Rana capito, called Rana capito sevosa by the U.S. Fish & Wildlife Service.
+Subsequent taxonomic revisions have placed it and many other North American ranid frogs in the genus Lithobates.

 Geographic range

 The Mississippi gopher frog was once abundant along the Gulf Coastal Plain in lower Louisiana, Mississippi, and Alabama – from east of the Mississippi River Delta to Mobile Bay.
 However, it has not been seen in Alabama since 1922 or in Louisiana since 1967.
 Presently, only two known populations exist, with about 100 frogs to be found in Glen's Pond, Harrison County, Mississippi.
 The other population is less dense and spread out through the surrounding wetlands, recently found to concentrate around Mike's Pond, Jackson County, Mississippi.
 Currently, the range of Lithobates sevosus is decreasing at a dramatic rate due to urban sprawl, deforestation, and even fire suppression that destroys the possibility of sunlight reaching down to the wetlands, critical for the growth of the frogs' immediate habitat.
-Currently, the two known populations of Rana sevosa are separated by only 32 km.
+Currently, the two known populations of Lithobates sevosus are separated by only 32 km.